kubeomatic/k8s-timebomb/docs/README.md

 In a cloud environment a kubernetes cluster is a bunch of computers.

 Those computers are called "nodes" and the growth of the cluster is pushed by the increase in the number of PODs running.
 Thus, the growth of PODs forces the increase in the number of nodes.
-And you are charged by the cloud provider by the amount of compute, CPU, is consumed.
-TimeBomb will reduce the PODs running so it can reduce the number of nodes.
+And you are charged by the cloud provider by the amount of compute, CPU, that is consumed.
+TimeBomb will reduce the PODs running, so it can reduce the number of nodes.

-### POC - Proof of Concept
+### Proof of Concept

-TimeBom is greate for POC where you may try a new tool/solution and don't want to forget to remove it from your test cluster.
+TimeBom is great for POC where you may try a new tool/solution and don't want to forget to remove it from your test cluster.

 With TimeBomb it will happen automatically.
 TimeBomb will delete ir for you after the timer expire.